JakeKaad/command_line_resume/README.md

 I thought it would be cool to have a resume that is a command-line application.
 Because programmers don't use Word.
 They use real text-editors, like notepad.

+If run from a Mac terminal, you can also have mac read your resume using one of [these voices](https://github.com/JakeKaad/command_line_resume)

+Ex:  `$ ruby resume.rb whisper`

 ## Current status
 Right now my own personal information is hardcoded in as a concept.
 I will move information into a text file to make the application customizable.